 - Click here for a print-ready PDF (5.97MB) of the comprehensive reference guide on student mentoring programs that was distributed during the Leadership Program at the 60th international STC conference in Atlanta, May 5–8, 2013.

-- For the editable source files for the materials in the reference guide, contact Dan Voss at email@example.com.
+- For the editable source files for the materials in the reference guide, contact the program coordinators at the Florida STC Chapter Education Committee.
 This will save you time by not having to reinvent the wheel when it comes to program guidelines, administrative forms, etc.

-- If you are a member of an STC geographic community or SIG interested in sponsoring a student mentoring program, contact Dan Voss.
+- If you are a member of an STC geographic community or SIG interested in sponsoring a student mentoring program, use the same contact.

 - For a comprehensive overview of STC’s student mentoring initiative, see this article in the newsletter of the October 2013 STC-India conference.

 Mentoring Program History